TeresaRem/CodingDojo/Algorithms/README.md

 ## Algorithms

-These are daily algorithm challenges during Coding Dojo
+These are daily algorithm challenges completed during Coding Dojo.
+They are done in javascript (within html files).

 ## To Do